Is your Child Ready for Play School?

 Still, as a parent, I wondered if this was the right age.

 By this age, she was not toilet trained and only spoke words and not proper sentences.
-This concerned me, but the teachers shared that this is normal development and the children will learn to speak in the play school.
+This concerned me, but the teachers shared that this is normal development and the children will develop language skills, basic skills in the play school.